Rules in an incorporated association

 - barring of members

-To help create your new rules, please review the example rules for incorporated associations (PDF 616KB) and the checklist for the proposed rules which forms part of your application.
+To help create your rules, review the example rules for incorporated associations (PDF 616KB) and the checklist for the proposed rules which forms part of your application.

 Changing the rules

-Association rules can be changed if the membership agrees by a special resolution or other provisions in the association's registered rules.
+Association rules can be changed if the membership agrees by a special resolution or by other provisions in the association's registered rules.
+Consumer and Business Services (CBS) can refuse any changes if they don't comply with the Act.